Improved Constraints on Effective Top Quark Interactions using Edge Convolution Networks: Summary and Outlook

 The absence of direct evidence for new physics beyond the Standard Model at the LHC is as surprising as it is challenging for particle physics.
 Turning to effective field theory methods with the aim of fingerprinting new physics through the observation of modifications of expected SM correlations in the plethora of LHC data is a well-motivated approach to experimentally challenge, and perhaps, overcome the current status quo.
 The multitude of ad hoc new physics interactions in the SMEFT approach demands tailored approaches to achieve the most sensitive limit setting.
 In this sense, limiting analyses to a handful of, albeit motivated, differential distributions is not beneficial for enhancing the sensitivity.
 Conversely, employing machine learning techniques that fingerprint and exploit correlations in data provides a highly adaptive avenue to enhance the overall sensitivity that can be achieved at the LHC but also other (future) collider experiments.

 In this work, we have focused employing on GNNs for EFT limit setting.
 GNNs are particularly motivated approaches for this purpose as they allow us to directly reflect the graph structure which is imposed by EFT interactions in the classification and eventual limit setting.
-We base our analysis on the semileptonic $t\bar t$ final states, as this is a motivated phenomenological arena for the the presence of new interactions, but also because we face a critically large Wilson coefficient parameter space for multi-label classification.
+We base our analysis on the semileptonic $t\bar t$ final states, as this is a motivated phenomenological arena for the presence of new interactions, but also because we face a critically large Wilson coefficient parameter space for multi-label classification.
 We find that large improvements of the sensitivity become achievable when correlations are not yet fully exploited in the inclusive base selection.
 This demonstrates that machine learning of multi-labelled collider data provides an excellent avenue towards improving the sensitivity of EFT-related measurements at colliders.
 We find that this improvement translates from individual to profiled bounds; our results also indicate a strategic approach to improve profiled constraints by tensioning operators against each other, which is not directly accessible by minimising the SM probability, but highlights the relative operator probabilities as another avenue for future investigations.
 Along these lines, we also note that optimisations of the ML score can be achieved via different weightings of the individual class probabilities.
 This way more model-specific (i.e. matched) interpretations of EFT constraints can be included to the machine learning stage, which should lead, in principle, to further sensitivity enhancements.

-While our results are based on statistics-only uncertainty estimates, we note that Generative Adversarial Neural Networks can be employed to enable a robust discrimination~\cite{Louppe:2016ylz}~(see \cite{Englert:2018cfo} for an EFT example).
+We note that the results of our exploratory study presented here are based on a Monte Carlo analysis; the comparison of actual data with Monte Carlo predictions is affected by a range of theoretical and experimental uncertainties.
+While our results do not include such uncertainties, in principle it is possible to treat them via Generative Adversarial Neural Networks, e.g.~\cite{Louppe:2016ylz,Kansal:2021cqp}.
+Such an approach would discriminate between the different (labelled) hypotheses when the data is well-described by individual classes or superpositions of classes, effectively removing modelled uncertainty parameters from the classifier score.
+In general, this will lead to a decreased sensitivity compared to the idealised situation of the proof-of-principle analysis presented in this work.
+There are examples of such approaches to treat theoretical~\cite{Englert:2018cfo} and experimental~\cite{Bellagente:2019uyp} uncertainties.
+We leave modifications of the architecture presented in this paper along these lines for future work.